brysgo/brysgo.github.io/_posts/2015-06-25-under-construction.md

 You will see an under construction banner that uses HTML5 gradients, text shadow, and of course, a marquee tag.

 You're welcome.

+> # Update Log
+> - *2015-08-14*: Took the cool construction strip down in favor of a brand banner for my consulting business.